kctoayo88/GPD_FFC/README.md

 1. Use original GPD program to generate grasp candidates.

-2. Compute the frictional force of each grasp candidates, then output the highest score candidate's GraspConfig message.
+2. Compute the frictional force of each grasp candidates, then output the GraspConfig message of highest FFC score candidate.
     ```
     rosrun gpd frictional_force_compute
     ```